Webricolage/firefox-theme-pop-os/README.md

 ### Pop!
 (Default, a.k.a. "darker")

+Unofficial theme based on the style of Pop!\_OS.

-Dark brown title bar with light tabs and toolbar.
+Features: dark brown title bar with light tabs and toolbar.
 A style conventionally known as "darker".

-Highlights: orange
+Highlights are orange.

 Based on Pop!_OS GTK Theme: https://github.com/pop-os/gtk-theme